Organization Dashboard (Beta)

 Overview: This bar chart displays the Waste Ratio per team, showing the proportion of output that has been removed, reworked, or refactored.
 A lower value indicates more efficient output, with values not falling below 1.

-The Team Waste Ratio graph measures the proportion of output that has been removed, reworked, or refactored for each team.
+The Team Waste Rate graph measures the proportion of output that has been removed, reworked, or refactored as a percentage of total output, per Team.
 A lower value is better, reflecting higher efficiency and less unnecessary modification.

 This chart allows for comparison of waste ratios across teams, helping to identify areas for process improvement.